 I know that for many, curriculum is one of the biggest challenges in the life of a homeschool parent, especially at the beginning.
 Some places are more challenging than others, for sure.
 We live in Quebec right now and it is incredibly challenging to make the government happy while still allowing learning to be fun and engaging.

 I have been making my own unit studies for a couple of years now.
 It has been so much fun!
 I have to tell you that I REALLY love making units and that is why I make them for our blog readers.
 You can find all of my units, for free, here.
 I have fun doing it and you get the ease of not having to come up with anything.
 Today I want to show you how I do it.
 It is easier than you think.
 Follow along and we will get a unit started, planned, and finished.
-You can find the unit study planner pages on our printables page at the top.
+You can find the unit study planner pages by clicking this button:

 First I need to know what I am going to make my unit about.
 My oldest is going into 7th grade in the fall.
 I like making history-based units best and he will be required to learn about ancient history.
 I might as well start at the beginning and do a unit on Neolithic society.

 The first thing I am going to do is choose a game.
 I already know it is going to be Stone Age because I have been wanting to give it a try.
 Stone Age is also available on Board Game Arena, check out the BGA review here.
 If I were doing the study for a younger kid, I would choose Honga or My First Stone Age.
 If I didn’t already know a game I wanted to use, I would do a quick Google search for one.
 I always have a game in my units.
 If you want to know more about why I use games for learning, check out this post.